Why isn’t Robinhood a verb yet? – TechCrunch

 - Willow, the startup making the wearable breast pump, raises $55 million: Natasha talked us through some of the issues with the phrase femtech, before Danny explained to us the need for what Willow offers.
 Here’s to more tech being used to help more folks at more stages of life.

-- Then we turned to VC media, namely our notes on a new venture capital gameshow, and, a16z launching a podcast network.
+- Then we turned to VC media, namely our notes on a new venture capital game show, and, a16z launching a podcast network.
 We also worked what Casey Newton is up to into the same conversation.

 Bon voyage for a week, please stay safe and don’t forget to register to vote.

 Equity drops every Monday at 7:00 a.m.
-PT and Thursday afternoon as fast as we can get it out, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.
+PDT and Thursday afternoon as fast as we can get it out, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.